• +91 9902461116

 $user = $stmt->fetch();

-• Enable HTTPS on all pages — use Let’s Encrypt (free)
+Enable HTTPS on every page — use Let’s Encrypt (free SSL certificates)

-• Set HttpOnly and Secure flags on cookies
+Set HttpOnly and Secure flags on all cookies — prevents XSS cookie theft

 opcache.enable=1